balzac-lang/balzac/docs/source/nutshell.rst

 .. highlight:: btm

-BALZaC (for Bitcoin Abstract Language, Analyzer and Compilter) is domain-specific language to write Bitcoin transactions, based on the paper [AB+18POST]_.
+BALZaC (for Bitcoin Abstract Language, Analyzer and Compiler) is a domain-specific language to write Bitcoin transactions, based on the paper [AB+18POST]_.
 |langname| features a simple syntax to express Bitcoin transactions.
 We illustrate  it through a series of examples, that you can experiment with in the `online editor <http://blockchain.unica.it/balzac/>`_.